 6. Possibility of Part-Time or Full-Time Income

-Owning rental properties can be a great side hustle, and if you keep growing it could even generate a full-time income.
+Owning rental properties can be a great side hustle, and if you keep growing it you could income-producing assets that bring in a full-time income.

 7. Possible Tax Deductions